gt-marine-robotics-group/Pontus/README.md

 #### 1.2.d Publishing Data
 Publishing data is how we send information to a topic.
 For this question, take the value from `topic_string_message` and append the string ` ROS`.
 The new string should look like `Hello World!
 ROS`.
 Then use the variable `new_message` to publish this new string using the publisher from **Q1.1.b**.

+### 1.3 Counter Node
+This question is designed to test your knowledge on this topic.
+Take a look at `question1_3.py`.
+The goal of this node is to publish to a topic called `/onboarding/counter250` with numbers 0 to 250 inclusive of type `Int32`.
+A rough outline has been provided for you.
+Fill in the blanks to complete this question.